 But which universities are taking these global issues and incorporating them into their governance?
 And how can we measure the real impact that universities are making on their students and wider communities?

-Times Higher Education has put together the first ever University Impact Rankings to shine a light on those institutions that are working hard to tackle global issues such as gender inequality, quality education for all, climate change, achieving peaceful societies and economic growth.
+Times Higher Education has put together the Impact Rankings to shine a light on those institutions that are working hard to tackle global issues such as gender inequality, quality education for all, climate change, achieving peaceful societies and economic growth.

-To put together the ranking we mapped how universities around the world are committing to 11 of the 17 United Nations Sustainable Development Goals (SDGs).
+To put together the ranking we mapped how universities around the world are committing to the 17 United Nations Sustainable Development Goals (SDGs).
 The SDGs are a global call to action to tackle poverty, climate change and inequality.
-Among the goals we have included in the ranking are those on good health and well-being, reduced inequalities and climate action.

-Universities were invited to submit data on how they were progressing on four or more of the goals.
-More than 500 universities submitted data for this first ever ranking.
+Universities were invited to submit data on how they were progressing on the SDGs.
+More than 700 universities were ranked this year across the SDGs.
 You can read more about the methodology here.

 This ranking is a crucial resource for students choosing a university, because it moves away from assessing universities on their research output, and focuses instead on the impact that universities are having on some of the world’s most pressing issues.

-Top five universities in the University Impact Ranking 2019
+Top five universities in the Impact Ranking 2020

-New Zealand’s University of Auckland has taken first place in the inaugural University Impact Rankings.
-The university claimed the top spot in two of the individual goals: good health and well-being and partnership for the goals.
+New Zealand’s University of Auckland has maintained its first place position in the overall ranking from last year.
+The university scored highly for SDG 14 (life below water) and SDG 3 (good health and well-being for people).
 It also scored highly for gender equality and sustainable cities and communities.
-It appeared in the top 20 in eight of the 11 goals ranked by the Impact Ranking.
+It appeared in the top 20 in 12 of the 17 goals.